Home » Infographic » Quelles sont les causes principales de l’apparition de la vallée des larmes ?

 This hormonal factor is often underestimated, yet it represents a major systemic cause in the acceleration of facial aging.
 It must be considered in the overall facial assessment, particularly in premenopausal women or patients showing signs of endocrine disturbances.

-Skin aging and the appearance of aging signs such as the valley of tears are strongly influenced by the living environment.
-Among the most harmful extrinsic factors are chronic exposure to ultraviolet rays, urban pollution, tobacco, and blue light emitted by digital screens.
-These often silent aggressions induce cellular oxidative stress, gradually damaging collagen fibers, weakening cell membranes, and reducing elastin production.
+Skin aging and the appearance of signs of aging, such as the tear trough, are strongly influenced by the living environment.
+Among the most harmful extrinsic factors are chronic exposure to ultraviolet rays, urban pollution, tobacco, and the blue light emitted by digital screens.
+These often silent aggressions induce cellular oxidative stress that progressively damages collagen fibers, weakens cell membranes, and reduces elastin production.

 The skin around the eyes, naturally thinner than the rest of the face, is particularly vulnerable to these attacks.
-It undergoes accelerated aging, resulting in dermal density loss and accentuation of hollows, such as the valley of tears.
-Furthermore, atmospheric pollution has been identified as a factor that aggravates periocular pigmentation, visually enhancing the contrast between the hollow and adjacent areas.
+It undergoes accelerated aging, resulting in dermal density loss and accentuation of hollows, such as the tear trough.
+Moreover, atmospheric pollution has been identified as a factor aggravating periocular pigmentation, visually enhancing the contrast between the hollow and adjacent areas.

-In Geneva, where pollution levels are moderate but real, these factors must be considered in aesthetic assessment, particularly in patients exposed daily to an urban environment.
-Preventing these aggressions is an integral part of a comprehensive and reasoned approach to periocular aging.
+In Geneva, where pollution levels are moderate but real, these factors must be considered in aesthetic assessment, particularly for patients exposed daily to an urban environment.
+Preventing these aggressions is an integral part of a comprehensive and thoughtful approach to eye-area aging.

 Article written by Dr Romano Valeria